Code-out-Violence/codeoutviolence.com/README.md

 * Exit by 5pm on Saturday - Enjoy Chicago!!

-* No access to Narrative Science food and beverage
+* No access to Narrative Science food and beverage (Middle fridge is for Datathon)

 ![](https://www.codeoutviolence.com/images/Floor_Plan_Edited.jpg)